Socialist Federal Republic of Yugoslavia: Name

-The name Yugoslavia, an anglicised transcription of Jugoslavija, is a compound word made up of jug ('yug'; with the 'j' pronounced like an English 'y') and slavija.
+The name Yugoslavia, an anglicised transcription of Jugoslavija, is a compound word made up of jug ('yug'; with the 'j' pronounced as an English 'y') and slavija.
 The Slavic word jug means 'south', while slavija ("Slavia") denotes a 'land of the Slavs'.
 Thus, a translation of Jugoslavija would be 'South-Slavia' or 'Land of the South Slavs'.
 The federation's official name varied considerably between 1945 and 1992.
 Yugoslavia was formed in 1918 under the name Kingdom of Serbs, Croats and Slovenes.
 In January 1929, King Alexander I assumed dictatorship of the kingdom and renamed it the Kingdom of Yugoslavia, for the first time making "Yugoslavia"—which had been used colloquially for decades (even before the country was formed)—the state's official name.
 After the Axis occupied the kingdom during World War II, the Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ) announced in 1943 the formation of the Democratic Federal Yugoslavia (DF Yugoslavia or DFY) in the country's substantial resistance-controlled areas.
 The name deliberately left the republic-or-kingdom question open.
 In 1945, King Peter II was officially deposed, with the state reorganized as a republic, and accordingly renamed the Federal People's Republic of Yugoslavia (FPR Yugoslavia or FPRY), with the constitution coming into force in 1946.
 In 1963, amid pervasive liberal constitutional reforms, the name Socialist Federal Republic of Yugoslavia was introduced.
 The state is most commonly called by that name, which it held for the longest period.
 Of the three main Yugoslav languages, the Serbo-Croatian and Macedonian names for the state were identical, while Slovene slightly differed in capitalization and the spelling of the adjective Socialist.
 The names are as follows: